DanielHearn/danielhearn.github.io/src/blog/content/blog/battle_card/index.md

 ![Battle Card Series 1 Maps](./battle_card_spread.jpg)

-Bought the Battle Card from the [Postmark Games](https://www.postmarkgames.com/battle-card) for £4.
+I bought Battle Card from [Postmark Games](https://www.postmarkgames.com/battle-card) for £4.

 I was initially hesitant in trying Battle Card after reading about the lack of player agency, but after trying their free Market Garden map which acts as an introduction to the series I was pleasantly surprised by a simple yet effective simulation of historical battles.